 Are most retirees millionaires?

-No, most retirees aren’t millionaires.
-The average American has just over $220,000 saved when they retire, so they are far from millionaire status.
-In fact, just 10-16% of Americans have at least $1 million saved for retirement.
+No, most retirees are not millionaires.
+The average American has just over $220,000 in retirement savings, far from millionaire status.
+In fact, only 10-16% of Americans have at least $1 million saved for retirement.

 Conclusion

-The current state of retirement in the United States is rather precarious, with Americans estimating that they’ll need an average $1.9 million in retirement savings to live comfortably and 40.2% of actual retirees living on less than $20,000 per year.
+The current retirement landscape in the United States is concerning, with many Americans estimating they need an average of $1.9 million in retirement savings to live comfortably.
+Yet, 40.2% of retirees survive on less than $20,000 per year.

-Likewise, it’s also clear that there are huge disparities between retirement for wealthy white individuals and poor people of color.
-Households of color have an average of $90,000 less in retirement savings than their white counterparts.
+Furthermore, stark disparities exist in retirement savings between affluent white individuals and marginalized communities, with households of color averaging $90,000 less in retirement savings than their white counterparts.

 References